 A 2024 study using 256-channel high-density EEG found that handwriting activates far more complex neural connectivity patterns than typing — including motor cortex, somatosensory cortex, hippocampus, and prefrontal cortex simultaneously.
 For gratitude journaling specifically, handwriting activates left frontal alpha asymmetry — a marker neuroscientists associate with approach motivation and positive emotional states.
 Kini et al.'s research, which showed lasting neural changes three months post-intervention, used handwritten gratitude letters.
 Write your gratitude by hand.
 The physical act is part of the mechanism.

 Generic gratitude produces weaker neurological effects than specific gratitude.
 The brain's reward pathway responds more strongly to detailed, particular appreciation than to abstract, categorical thankfulness.
 "I am grateful for my family" is a category.
 "I am grateful that my daughter laughed at something I said this morning in a way that reminded me she is safe and happy" is an experience — and it activates the mPFC, the hippocampus, and the reward circuitry in measurably different and stronger ways.
 Specificity is not a stylistic preference.
 It is part of what makes the practice neurologically effective.
-The Psalms model this: specific, named, particular appreciation of specific, named, particular things God has done.
+The Psalms model this precisely: specific, named, particular appreciation of specific, named, particular things God has done.

 Wood et al.'s 2009 sleep research identified the pre-sleep period as the specific window where gratitude practice produces its most significant effects on sleep quality.
 The mechanism is precise: deliberately populating the mind with grateful content in the final 20–30 minutes before sleep reduces the default tendency toward stressor rehearsal and threat anticipation that characterises pre-sleep insomnia.
-A brief gratitude review — three specific things from the day — before closing your eyes is one of the most evidence-backed and practically accessible gratitude practices available.
+A brief gratitude review — three specific things from the day — before closing your eyes is one of the most evidence-backed and practically accessible practices available.
 It costs no additional time and produces measurable sleep quality improvements within weeks.

-Philippians 4:8 (NIV)- Fox, G.R., Kaplan, J., Damasio, H., & Damasio, A. (2015).
+- Fox, G.R., Kaplan, J., Damasio, H., & Damasio, A. (2015).
 Neural correlates of gratitude.
 Frontiers in Psychology, 6, 1491. doi.org/10.3389/fpsyg.2015.01491

 - Kini, P., Wong, J., McInnis, S., Gabana, N., & Brown, J.W.
 (2016).
 The effects of gratitude expression on neural activity.
 NeuroImage, 128, 1–10. doi.org/10.1016/j.neuroimage.2015.11.040

 - Emmons, R.A., & McCullough, M.E.
 (2003).
-Counting blessings versus burdens: An experimental investigation of gratitude and subjective well-being in daily life.
+Counting blessings versus burdens.
 Journal of Personality and Social Psychology, 84(2), 377–389. doi.org/10.1037/0022-3514.84.2.377

 - Chen, Y., et al. (2024).
 Gratitude and mortality among older US female nurses.
 JAMA Psychiatry, 81(10), 1030–1038. pubmed.ncbi.nlm.nih.gov/38959002/